Seattle Nerve Injury Attorneys

 Nerve damage can cause lifelong damage and excruciating pain, limiting your ability to work and live life as you did before the injury.
 Because the extent of damage isn’t always visible at once, many victims end up with significantly less compensation than they need for long-term recovery.
 When your case is presented to an insurance company or judge, it is easy to see broken bones, amputated limbs, and other visible injuries.
 But nerve damage is often hidden and causes an impact over time.
 What starts as a slight pain and lack of mobility in one of your limbs can deteriorate to very serious conditions, including paralysis, if proper medical care is not performed in the early stages.

-Nerves are the communication system of your body, providing control and sensory information.
+Nerves are the communication system of your body, providing control and sensory information to and from your brain.
 There are two basic types of nerves:

 - Sensory nerves carry messages from your sense organs to your brain.
 This includes your eyes, ears, taste buds, skin, and countless others.
 Any feeling, sight, or sensation that you experience has traveled on your sensory nerves.
 Injuries to sensory nerves can result in a partial or total loss of feeling in one or more parts of your body.